the-reefshark/tp/docs/DeveloperGuide.md

     Use case resumes at 2.

+**Use case: Search a bug**

+**MSS**

+1. User requests to list bugs
+2. KanBug Tracker shows the list of bugs
+3. User requests to search a particular bug in the Kanbug Tracker
+4. KanBug Tracker displays the resulting list of bugs

+    Use case ends.

+**Extensions**

+- 2a.
+The list is empty.

+  Use case ends.

+- 3a.
+The given query-string is empty.

+  - 3a1.
+Kanbug Tracker shows an error message.

+    Use case resumes at 2.

+- 3b.
+The user enters an invalid search command format.

+  - 3b1.
+KanBug Tracker shows an error message.

+    Use case resumes at 2.

 ### Non-Functional Requirements

 1. KanBug Tracker should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-3. KanBug Tracker should be able to hold up to 10000 **Bug** items without a remarkable sluggishness in performance for typical usage.
+3. KanBug Tracker should be able to hold up to **10000** bug items without a remarkable sluggishness in performance for typical usage.
 4. KanBug Tracker should work on both 32-bit and 64-bit environments.
 5. The size of the compiled JAR file (KanBugTracker.jar) should be less than 100Mb.
 6. KanBug Tracker should be intentionally designed for a single-user (i.e. KanBug Tracker should not be a multi-user application).